-Repeat steps 1-15 (for HA appliance installations) or steps 1-15, 22, and 23 (for traditional HA installations) in the procedure above to ensure that each cluster node can mount the local shared storage.
-Replace the node IP in step 5 with a different IP for each cluster node (e.g. node02 > 10.0.0.2).
+- 24 (Conditional) For HA appliance installations, repeat steps 1-15 to ensure that each cluster node can mount the local shared storage.
+Replace the node IP in step 5 with a different IP for each cluster node. - 25 (Conditional) For traditional HA installations, repeat steps 1-15, 22, and 23 to ensure that each cluster node can mount the local shared storage.
+Replace the node IP in step 5 with a different IP for each cluster node.

-A.3.3 Sentinel Installation
+30.3 Sentinel Installation

-There are two options to install Sentinel: install every part of Sentinel onto the shared storage (using the --location option to redirect the Sentinel install to wherever you have mounted the shared storage) or only the variable application data on the shared storage.
+There are two options to install Sentinel: install every part of Sentinel onto the shared storage using the --location option to redirect the Sentinel installation to the location where you have mounted the shared storage or install only the variable application data on the shared storage.

-In this exemplary solution, we will follow the latter approach and install Sentinel to each cluster node that can host it.
-The first time Sentinel is installed we will do a complete installation including the application binaries, configuration, and all the data stores.
-Subsequent installations on the other cluster nodes will only install the application, and will assume that the actual Sentinel data will be available some time later (e.g. once the shared storage is mounted).
+NetIQ recommends installing Sentinel to each cluster node that can host it.
+After you install Sentinel the first time, you must perform a complete installation including the application binaries, configuration, and all the data stores.
+For subsequent installations on the other cluster nodes, you will only install the application.
+The Sentinel data will be available once you have mounted the shared storage.